frozenprocess/Tigera-Presentations/2021-12-06.CNCF-Multiarch.migration/readme.md

 ## Components update
 **Note:** Please follow this section if you are using `eksctl` version  `0.72.0` or older.

-In older releases of eksctl you might run into a an error when trying to add an `arm64` node group.
+In older releases of eksctl you might run into an error when trying to add an `arm64` node group.

 The error output will be similar to this:
 ```
 2021-10-18 13:46:10 [✖]  to create an ARM nodegroup kube-proxy, coredns and aws-node addons should be up to date.
 Please use `eksctl utils update-coredns`, `eksctl utils update-kube-proxy` and `eksctl utils update-aws-node` before proceeding.
 ```

-In that case you need to update some of the components before you can create your node group.
+In that case, you need to update some of the components before you can create your node group.

 use the following command to update `coredns`, `aws-node` manifests.
 ```